 Mitragyna speciosa, or Kratom, is one of many remarkable plants in its scientific family of classification, Rubiaceae.
-Kratom’s botanical family members include the coffee plant and thousands of other species in total, some of which have deep roots in the medicinal history of the world.
+Kratom’s botanical family members include the coffee plant and thousands of other species in total, some of which have deep roots in the world’s medicinal history.

 What is the Rubiaceae Family?

 Rubiaceae is a family of flowering plants that includes trees, lianas, and herbs, although the majority of its members are shrubs.
-The classification is alternatively known as the coffee, madder, or bedstraw family and contains about 13,500 species in 611 genera, which is more than double the number of species in the Mammalian family.
+The classification is alternatively known as the coffee, madder, or bedstraw family.
+It contains about 13,500 species in 611 genera, which is more than double the number of species in the Mammalian family.